Poko-Apps/CodMDumper/README.md

  * CodDumper.so
  * extansion.p0k0

+## Requirements
+Nothing but a Android device with Termux or MT manager installed !
+1. (Note : you can use any other terminal too as well as any other Linux based system too !)

 ## Made With | Environment
 I've made this dumper originally in android (posix , unix based) So don't expect to use this on Windows !
 It may work on other Linux systems though .

-## How to use
+# How to use
-Download the both - CodDumper.so , extansion.p0k0
-file or , simply clone the repository .
-After downloading/cloning you have to execute the 'CodDumper.so' . in order to do that , you have to basically follow 2 steps
-  (1) give 777 (chmod +x) permission to the executable binary (2) Executive it
-Yes !!!
-That's all .
+After downloading/cloning the repo , you can execute the 'CodDumper.so' in any Terminal of android (or Linux based systems) !
+I'll guide you how to use them in most popular terminal of android called Termux . and I'll guide to how to Run it in one of most popular file manager called MT manager 's terminal !

+Just remember these 3 steps before going below 👇
-* ###Termux
+* Termux

-* ###MT Manager
+* MT Manager